Episode #354 (Originally aired 5/15/15)

 There's a white guy in my group.

-I'm with you intellectually, but don't make me do the handshake.
+I'm with you intellectually, but don't make it a good handshake.
+That is.

 So,